nfdi4plants/arc-validation-packages/README.md

 # ValidationPackages

-ARC validation packages for avpr.nfdi4plants.org maintained by DataPLANT
+ARC validation packages for avpr.nfdi4plants.org maintained by DataPLANT.
+The reason for this repo is to have a properly structured and unit tested space for the packages that the DataPLANT team members maintain themselves.

 Validation packages are executed in appropriate ARC fixtures placed in `tests/fixtures`.